SakkuCloud/khazen/README.md

 ```

 ### MySQL Execute bundle
 This bundle first creates account in MySQL database server then creates database in MySQL database server and set full privilege for user on this database.
 A complete curl requests shown below.
-All json attributes except *native_password* are required.
+All json attributes except *native_password* and *character_set* are required.
 ```sh
 curl -X POST \
  https://khazen.sakku.cloud/api/mysql/bundle \